temporalio/web/README.md

 - Auth0: tbc
 - Okta: tbc

 If you are hosting Temporal Web at `http://localhost:8088`, then you will need to tell your Oauth provider to redirect to `http://localhost:8088/auth/callback`.
+This is configured by `callback_base_uri` in the settings.

 ### Running locally